Hormone Therapy for Metastatic Breast Cancer

 Hormone therapy is usually the first treatment for hormone receptor-positive metastatic breast cancers.

-For women, the choice of hormone therapy depends on menopausal status and any past hormone treatment for early breast cancer [4].
+For women, the choice of hormone therapy depends on their menopausal status and any past hormone treatment for early breast cancer they had [4].

 Men with hormone receptor-positive metastatic breast cancer most often take tamoxifen.